Last updated 23 April 2025

 • conflict situations between animals (e.g. polar bears) and people.

 The effect of disturbances on animals depends on the species, annual and seasonal variations, access to alternative habitats, and age, sex, condition, life stage and behaviour of individuals, among other things.
-Specialists and endemic species, like several of the species on Svalbard, are particularly vulnerable.
+Specialists and endemic species, like several of the species in Svalbard, are particularly vulnerable.

 Most of the snowmobiling is channelled to natural routes that connect settlements and popular destinations, such as along the bottom of large valleys.
 This somewhat limits the geographical distribution of snowmobiling but increases the traffic and potential impact along the main routes.
 Some drive snowmobiles outside the most common routes, into side valleys and on mountain sides, and the driving is not always considerate and careful.